-These pages define the scope of the profession and individual scope of practice.
+These pages have been created to help members understand both the scope of the profession as a whole and their own individual scope of practice.

 Physiotherapy is one of very few healthcare professions to have its scope defined by a Royal Charter.
 This provides clarity but can also make it challenging for members to judge whether their practice is in the scope of the profession or not.
 This is particularly so with the recognition of ‘advanced practice’ roles that allow individuals to practise skills and capabilities outside the scope of their primary profession.

 What is scope?